 Our vision is for every global citizen to have the access to the education that they desire.

-This University is a learning institution that cares for the individual student in an international and multicultural environment, providing the highest quality education by means of an experienced and committed practitioner-faculty, and by using up-to-date learning technologies.
-The University will satisfy lifelong knowledge and education needs including general knowledge and information, certificates, micro-credentials, bachelors, masters, doctorate, professional certificates, and continuing education.
-In all our activities we shall adhere to the highest academic and ethical standards.
+UBIS is a learning institution that cares for the individual student in an international and multicultural environment, providing the highest quality education by means of an experienced and committed practitioner-faculty, and by using up-to-date learning technologies.
+UBIS will satisfy lifelong knowledge and education needs, including general knowledge and information, micro-credentials, bachelor's, master's, doctoral, professional certificates, and continuing education.

+In all our activities, we shall adhere to the highest academic and ethical standards.
 We see high-quality teaching and learning outcomes as a primary differentiating factor and as a necessity for success.
-We will place a high degree of focus on ensuring and maintaining the highest quality and most globally practical educational standards in the international education community.
-In pursuit of this vision, the University shall:
+UBIS places a high degree of focus on ensuring and maintaining the highest quality and most globally practical educational standards in the international education community.
+In pursuit of this vision, UBIS shall:

-- Provide students with a strong academic foundation and encourage student interest in learning through access to information using modern information technology. - Provide the appropriate educational resources necessary to satisfy the academic requirements within an open admission system. - Encourage student skills in leadership for activities in global business and in an international environment. - Become the education provider of choice for corporations, human resource, and training managers in our designated markets. - Maximize the learning opportunities that arise from a multicultural environment. - Pursue research, development, and innovative activities that shall contribute to solving problems in society, environment, and economy. - Place the highest importance on the development of faculty and staff.
+- 1. Provide students with a strong academic foundation and encourage student interest in learning through access to information using modern information technology; - 2.
+Provide the appropriate educational resources necessary to satisfy the academic requirements within an open admission system; - 3.
+Encourage student skills in leadership for activities in global business and in an international environment; - 4.
+Become the education provider of choice for corporations, human resource, and training managers in our designated markets; - 5.
+Maximize the learning opportunities that arise from a multicultural environment; - 6.
+Pursue research, development, and innovative activities that shall contribute to solving problems in society, environment, and economy.; and Place the highest importance on the development of faculty and staff.